 Luckily at the time, frugal living was up and coming.
-More and more people were trying this new lifestyle out so you could find books on it everywhere.
+More and more people were trying this new lifestyle out, so you could find books on it everywhere.
 You remember books, don’t you?
 Those collections of pages full of words meant to entertain and enlighten you?
 Yes, I lived in a time before computers and techy gadgets. 🙂

 As we dipped our toes into those frugal waters, we realized something.
 Frugal living was the answer we needed.
-We would not only learn how to survive on half our income, but thrive on it.
+We would not only learn how to survive on half our income but thrive on it.

 We needed to pay our bills and pay down our debt on half the salary we were used to.
-It took work and it took patience.
-Some things we tried were huge successes and others set us back even further.
-Eventually we found our stride and made it through those first “iffy” months.
+It took work, and it took patience.
+Some things we tried were huge successes, and others set us back even further.
+Eventually, we found our stride and made it through those first “iffy” months.

-Today we still live a life of frugality.
+Even today we still live a life of frugality.

 Trying to make the money last is a dance you develop over time.
-Along the way I have learned some great money saving tips.
+Along the way, I have learned some great money-saving tips.
 Old school tips that saved us (and are still saving us) oodles of money.

-My Best Frugal Living Tips.
+My Best Frugal Living Tips to Save Money

 This is the best and easiest way to save money.
 I have so many friends that shop for fun.
 Shopping is not a hobby people!
 Shopping is a chore.
 Something on your to-do list.
 Remember that and this one tip alone will save you hundreds.

-Tip #2 Use cash.
 Keep those credit cards tucked away and put cash in your wallet.
 Knowing exactly what you have to spend when you are in a store will keep you from making impulse purchases.

 I disagree.
-Making bread takes just 20 hands on minutes.
+Making bread takes just 20 hands-on minutes.
 The rest of the time is spent rising, resting and baking.
 And what tastes better than homemade bread?
 Nothing if you ask me.